csturja13/gold_value_rush/README.md

-This is done in a Machine Learning course group project.
+This is done in a Machine Learning course as a group project.